 You need to ensure that you resolve any outstanding issues before the temporary enrolment deadline.
 For students starting in January, the temporary enrolment deadline is 10 February 2023.
 Students who are still temporarily enrolled after the deadline are at risk of deregistration.
 If you are deregistered we will inform the appropriate bodies of this, including the UKVI, Transport for London and Student Finance.

-One this has been done and you are fully enrolled, you will be sent another email from Academic Registry that confirms your full enrolment.
+One this has been done and you are fully enrolled, you will be sent another email from Registry Services that confirms your full enrolment.
 If you are unsure of your enrolment status, you will be able to see it in MySIS within the ‘My Details’ section - scroll down to ‘Enrolment Status’.

-All students are required to pay or make provision to pay your fees with the Fees Office ahead of Queen Mary enrolment.
+All students are required to pay or make provision to pay their fees with the Fees Office ahead of Queen Mary Enrolment.
 Failure to do so will result in Temporary Enrolment.
 Please be advised that payments are usually processed in 3-5 days.

-Please read the email sent to you by the Fees Office for guidance on how to pay your fees - the subject line of the email is ‘Tuition Fees – Funding Option’.
+Please read the email sent to you by the Fees Office for guidance on how to pay your fees.
+The subject line of the email is ‘Tuition Fees – Funding Option’.
 This email is sent to you immediately following completion of the Pre-Enrolment task.
 Depending on the funding option you selected during Pre-Enrolment, an invoice will be sent to you within 3 days of completing the task.

-Once you have paid or made provision to pay your tuition, the Fees Office will process this information and the tuition payment check will be passed.
+Once you have paid or made arrangements to pay your tuition, the Fees Office will process this information and the tuition payment check will be passed.
 This may take several days so please do not be alarmed if your temporary enrolment status is not resolved immediately.
 Queen Mary will review your payment status and will finalise your enrolment as soon as possible once your fee check has been passed.
 You will be sent an email to confirm an update to your enrolment status and your full enrolment - the email subject line is 'Your Enrolment at QMUL'.

 Possible reasons you have been temporarily enrolled are:

-- You completed Online Enrolment and were made temporarily enrolled on the same day: If Online Enrolment and Queen Mary enrolment were completed on the same day, this means we may not have had the latest information on your tuition fee status and therefore we have temporarily enrolled you whilst the Fees Office update your payment record.
-If you have already paid or made provision to pay your fees (e.g. set up a payment plan or provided proof of sponsorship) then the team will update your record and, as long as you have no other outstanding checks, will finalise your enrolment and you will receive an email to confirm your transfer to full enrolment.
+If Pre-Enrolment and Queen Mary Enrolment were completed on the same day, this means we may not have had the latest information on your tuition fee status and therefore we have temporarily enrolled you whilst the Fees Office update your payment record.
+If you have already paid or made arrangements to pay your fees (e.g. set up a payment plan or provided proof of sponsorship) then the team will update your record and, as long as you have no other outstanding checks, will finalise your enrolment and you will receive an email to confirm your transfer to full enrolment.

-If you need to speak to a Finance Officer or view further guidance on how to pay your fees, please see the following:
+If you need to speak to a Finance Officer or want further guidance on how to pay your fees, please see the following:

-If emailing, please email one of the addresses below, depending on your circumstances and remember to include your student ID number in all correspondence:
+If emailing, please email only one of the addresses below depending on your circumstances and remember to include your student ID number in all correspondence:

 If you need support or advice about financial issues, get in touch with Queen Mary's Advice and Counselling Service.